jedavidson/comp6771-notes/README.md

 };

 // even though obj could refer to objects of a class which inherit from derived,
-// they won't override say_hi by finality, so we can do static binding here rather
+// they won't override say_hi by finality, so we can just do static binding here rather
 // than dynamic binding, which eliminates the performance overhead of the vtable auto do_something(derived& obj) {
     obj.say_hi();